tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/loadtesting/create-load-test.md

       "validationStatus": "VALIDATION_SUCCESS"
     }
     ```

-    Each uploaded file is validated if it adheres to some criteria,.
-For example, if the JMX script is a valid XML file and if it is understood by JMeter properly.
-The validationStatus field shows the status of the validation.
-If it is “VALIDATION_SUCCESS”, the file is successfully associated with the load test.
-All subsequent test runs will use this file.

 1. Configure AppComponents for monitoring using the following steps.
 AppComponents can be configured for either a load test or only a test run.